MMTLukas/ma-scalable-web/README.md

   location_management_system/       # system which stores locations
   report_system/                    # system which combines items and locations user_management_system/           # system which authentificates
+spec/lib/                           # contains the specs of the services in the lib directory

 ```

 ## Item Tracking System